 Compliance with Public Sector Equality Duty

-The school values the important of equality for all members of the school community.
-We ensure that we comply the standards for Public Sector Equality Duty:
+The school values the importance of equality for all members of the school community.
+We ensure that we comply with the standards for Public Sector Equality Duty:

 - Policies - All policies are now part of a rolling program for Equality Impact Assessment using the good practice guidance using the pro forma below.
 Good practice guidance suggests policies should be reviewed on a three year rolling program.
 As all our school policies are reviewed within a three year window, we plan to assess each policy as it is written or reviewed, so that by Dec 2020, all policies will be impact assessed.